hzeller/folve/README.md

     http://localhost:17322/

-(or whatever port you chose)
+(or whatever port you chose with the `-p 17322` option) There you can switch the filter - change it and re-open the same flac file: you'll hear the difference.

-There you can switch the filter - change it and re-open the same flac file: you'll hear the difference.
+To terminate this instance of folve, you can just press CTRL-C as we've run it in the foreground (the `-f` option did this).
+In real life, you'd run it as daemon (without `-f` option), so then you can unmount with the `fusermount`

-To finish this instance of folve, you can just press CTRL-C as we've run it in the foreground (the `-f` option did this).
-In real life, you'd run it as daemon (without `-f` option), so then you can unmount with the `fusermount` command:
+command:

     $ fusermount -u /tmp/test-mount